Babaarap

+Babaarap, also spelled Babarap, or formerly Baba-Arab (in Russian: Баба-Араб), is a village in located in Gökdepe District, Ahal Province, in southern Turkmenistan.
+In 2022, it had a population of 9,681 people.

+Etymology

+In Turkmen, Babaarap is a compound of two words: Baba and Arap, which mean "Grandfather" and "Arab" respectively.

+Overview

-Babarap is a village in located in the Gökdepe District of Ahal Province, in southern Turkmenistan.
-Historically, the name of three villages in Akhal Teke district in the Trans-Caspian region, located not far from the station Geok Tepe of the Trans-Caspian railway.
+Historically, Baraarap is the name of three villages in Akhal Teke uezd in the Trans-Caspian region, located not far from the station Geok-Tepe of the Trans-Caspian railway.
 It is located in Akhal Teke oasis, in the foothills of Kopet Dag.
 Located near the train station, 45 km north-west of Ashgabat, Babarap is a large center of vegetable growing, viticulture and winemaking.
-The former President of Turkmenistan, Gurbanguly Berdimuhamedow was born in the village.
+It is the birthplace of former President of Turkmenistan, Gurbanguly Berdimuhamedow.

 Geography

 Not far from the village passes through the Trans-Caspian railway and the М37 highway, a large traffic intersection.
 From the north of the village passes through the Karakum Canal.